angular/angular/aio/content/tutorial/toh-pt4.md

 The Tour of Heroes `HeroesComponent` is currently getting and displaying fake data.

 After the refactoring in this tutorial, `HeroesComponent` will be lean and focused on supporting the view.
-It will also be easier to unit-test with a mock services.
+It will also be easier to unit-test with a mock service.

 ## Why services